ElMassimo/oj_serializers/README.md

 As a result, migrating from `active_model_serializers` is relatively straightforward because instance methods, inheritance, and mixins work as usual.

+### Benchmarks 📊

+This library includes some [benchmarks] to compare performance with similar libraries.

+See [this pull request](https://github.com/ElMassimo/oj_serializers/pull/9) for a quick comparison, or check the CI to see the latest results.

 ## Formatting 📏